BenPowellDev/ii-tech-task-benp/README.md

 ### 1. Can you review the website and pick six most important user journeys from the site?

 - New user registration and login
-- Filtering products by brand and category
+- Filtering products by brand
 - Adding and managing items in the basket
-- Placing an order
+- Placing an order at different stages of 'logged in'
 - Leaving a review on a product
 - Contacting customer services via 'Contact Us'